JinzeL/SQL-Note/README.md

 - frame_start: as mentioned previously.
 - `UNBOUNDED FOLLOWING` the frame ends at the final row in the partition.
 - `N FOLLOWING` a physical N of rows after the current row.

+- ROWS BETWEEN: It defines the window based on the physical position of the rows above or below relative to the current row.
+- RANGE BETWEEN: It defines the window based on the logical relationship based on the column.

 5. Common Table Expression (CTE)
     ```